ethereum/eth2.0-pm/eth2.0-implementers-calls/call_044.md

 **Danny**: Okay moving, Coindesk announced this yesterday.
 Afri do you want to talk about the testnet?

-Afri: I have got a plan to talk about Altona and the Medella.
+Afri: I have got a plan to talk about Altona and the Medalla.

 ## Altona